 We calculate GHG emissions in accordance with international standards such as the Greenhouse Gas Protocol.
 Auditors check and verify these calculations.
 The results are published in the integrated annual report, with further details in the NFI download on our website.

-VERBUND transparently presents the management of risks and opportunities of climate change, the organizational anchoring and concrete goals and measures at CDP (formerly Carbon Disclosure Project) since 2006.
+VERBUND presents the management of risks and opportunities of climate change, the organizational implementation and concrete goals and measures via CDP (formerly Carbon Disclosure Project) since 2006.
 CDP runs a disclosure system concerning self-reported environmental data for companies, cities, states and regions worldwide.
-VERBUND sees a participation in the CDP rating as its' responsibility.
-It is important for us to show our awareness and approaches in managing climate change.